-The County of Westmoreland, in conjunction with the Economic Growth Connection of Westmoreland, will be administering the Westmoreland CARES Small Business Support Grant Program.
+The County of Westmoreland, in conjunction with the Economic Growth Connection of Westmoreland, will be administering Round 2 of the Westmoreland CARES Small Business Support Grant Program.

 Funds were made available to Westmoreland County under the COVID-19 County Relief Block Grant through the Pennsylvania Department of Community and Economic Development.

-Eligible applicants are small businesses (corporations, partnerships, LLCs, sole proprietors) that are headquartered and operate in Westmoreland County whose employee headcount was fewer than 100 employees on March 1, 2020.
+Eligible applicants are small businesses (corporations, partnerships, LLCs, sole proprietors) with physical operations in Westmoreland County whose employee headcount was fewer than 100 employees on March 1, 2020.
 Franchise businesses are eligible if their employee headcount is less than 15 employees.

 Yes.
 Grants are available to self-employed individuals, independent contractors, and sole proprietorships.

 Yes, you qualify for a grant for each legal business entity.
 You must keep separate books, file taxes separately and have different taxpayer ID numbers for each business.
-Each business entity must meet the eligibility requirements detailed below.
+Each business entity must meet the eligibility requirements on its own.